mclaros/Qwis.me/README.md

 ![Qwis.me Models](https://raw.github.com/mclaros/Qwis.me/master/qwisme_models.png "Qwis.me Models")

 Efforts were made to minimize the amount of SQL queries made.
-For example, using ActiveRecord `includes` when sending models' assocations' data via JSON; or reducing the number of `Backbone.Collection.fetch()`es for non-crucial data (no more frequent than every 3 minutes for UsersIndex collection on user visit to that route).
+For example, using ActiveRecord `includes` when sending models' assocations' data via JSON; or reducing the number of `Backbone.Collection.fetch()`es for non-crucial data (no sooner than every 3 minutes for UsersIndex collection on user visit to that route; fetch quiz commets only if users opens that section).

 App static page contains bootstrapped `current_user` and first page of `quizzes` data.